 There has to be a balance between animals and nature to allow us to coexist.
 The way this balance is achieved is through regulated hunting during specific times of the year.
 Florida has an abundance of wildlife and is the perfect example of how to preserve a species without allowing their populations explode beyond control.
 Take a look at 5 of the most common fishing and hunting laws in Florida.

-I am not a supporter of Florida’s allowance to harvest any species of shark.
+I am not a supporter of Florida’s allowance to harvest any species of shark, mostly because I was very involved with shark studies as a student (even though I was working a part-time job).
 Shark species are often far less abundant than we realize and I feel that they should be preserved.
 Thankfully most sharks are on the prohibited list, but for the few species not on the prohibited species list, very specific guidelines must be met.
 A hook and line are the only allowable gear to be used for harvesting sharks and multiple hooks are not allowed.
 A minimum fork length of 54 inches for all sharks is required as well.
 A maximum of 1 shark per harvester per day or 2 per vessel, whichever is less is allowed and sharks are to be landed intact this includes their heads and tails.

 It wouldn’t be Florida without alligators and since 1988 the state has allowed a statewide alligator harvest to control the population.
 It is a nationally recognized model program that helps to sustain the balance of the alligator population.
 The harvest is open to both Florida residents and non-residents that are at least 18 years old.
 The Statewide Alligator Harvest Permit must be obtained, payment of two CITES tags and an Alligator Trapping License must be obtained in order to participate in the harvest.
 There are true benefits to these regulations and I feel that the limitation of no more than 2 approved alligators is reasonable for the purpose of population control.